The Magic Flute: Scene 3: A garden

 Pamina is asleep.
-Monostatos approaches and gazes upon her with rapture.
-(Aria: "Alles fühlt der Liebe Freuden" / All feel the joys of love) He is about to kiss the sleeping Pamina, when the Queen of the Night appears.
+Monostatos creeps in and ogles her.
+(Aria: "Alles fühlt der Liebe Freuden" / All feel the joys of love) He is about to kiss her, when the Queen of the Night appears.
 Monostatos hides.
-In response to the Queen's questioning, Pamina explains that Tamino is joining Sarastro's brotherhood and that she is thinking of accompanying him.
+Waking, Pamina tells her that Tamino is joining Sarastro's brotherhood and that she is thinking of accompanying him.
 The Queen is not pleased.
-She explains that her husband, the previous owner of the temple, on his deathbed gave the ownership to Sarastro instead of to her, rendering the Queen powerless (this is in the original libretto, but is usually omitted from modern productions, to shorten the scene with Pamina and her mother).
+She explains that her husband, the previous owner of the temple, on his deathbed gave the ownership to Sarastro instead of to her, rendering the Queen powerless (this is in the original libretto, but is usually omitted from modern productions).
 She gives Pamina a dagger, ordering her to kill Sarastro with it and threatening to disown her if she does not.
 (Aria: "Der Hölle Rache kocht in meinem Herzen" / Hell's vengeance boils in my heart).
 She leaves.
 Monostatos returns and tries to force Pamina's love by threatening to reveal the Queen's plot, but Sarastro enters and drives him off.
 Pamina begs Sarastro to forgive her mother and he reassures her that revenge and cruelty have no place in his domain (Aria: "In diesen heil'gen Hallen" / Within these sacred halls).

 Scene 4: A hall in the Temple of Ordeal

 Tamino and Papageno are led in by priests, who remind them that they must remain silent.
 Papageno complains of thirst.
 An old woman enters and offers Papageno a cup of water.
 He drinks and teasingly asks whether she has a boyfriend.
 She replies that she does and that his name is Papageno.
-She disappears as Papageno asks for her name, and the three child-spirits bring in food, the magic flute, and the bells, sent from Sarastro (Trio: "Seid uns zum zweiten Mal willkommen" / We welcome you a second time).
+She disappears as Papageno asks for her name, and the three boys bring in food, the magic flute, and the bells, sent from Sarastro (Trio: "Seid uns zum zweiten Mal willkommen" / We welcome you a second time).
 Tamino begins to play the flute, which summons Pamina.
 She tries to speak with him, but Tamino, bound by his vow of silence, cannot answer her, and Pamina begins to believe that he no longer loves her.
 (Aria: "Ach, ich fühl's, es ist verschwunden" / Oh, I feel it, it is gone) She leaves in despair.